Bill Miller (impresario)

-Bill Miller (1904 – December 9, 2002) was a Russian Empire-born American impresario, best known for serving as the entertainment director for several large casino hotels in Las Vegas from the 1950s to the 1970s.
+Bill Miller (1904 – December 9, 2002) was a Russian-born American impresario, best known for serving as the entertainment director for several large casino hotels in Las Vegas from the 1950s to the 1970s.
 He was the father of music producer Jimmy Miller and of The New York Times reporter Judith Miller.

 Biography

 Miller was born to a Jewish family in Pinsk, Russia, in 1904, the son of Lena and David Miller.
 He did not know his family's original surname.
 The family immigrated to the United States when William was a year old, first settling in Brooklyn, New York, and then Jersey City, New Jersey.
 His father worked as a building tradesman, and he had one sister, Mollie Miller Vine.